 This brings us back to the issue in the Adams case.
 The IRS didn’t start the civil audit for the 1999 tax year until 2011.
 The courts have held that the IRS cannot abate interest until the IRS’s civil audit starts.
 It does not include criminal investigations that come before the IRS audit, as in this case.
 The court noted this rule in the Adams case.

 The court then considered whether interest should be abated from 2011 until 2014.
 The court noted that the IRS had various time entries in the IRS’s records.
-These entries were primary for “research.”
+These entries were primarily for “research.”
 It is not clear from the court case whether these entries were legitimate or merely an IRS employee plugging time on a case without doing any work on the case.
 The IRS does not scrutinize employee time records, which casts some doubt on the legitimacy of IRS timesheet records in cases like this.

 But the court accepted the records.
 It cited them in support of its conclusion that interest should not be abated in this case.
 Thus, this case stands for the proposition that the IRS can in fact refuse to abate interest charged to a taxpayer when it held an IRS audit open for fourteen years.